braidn/Knowledge-Repo/Serverless.md

 * Getting the right granularity for functions is a particular skill that needs to be developed.
   * Functions should do the bare minimum but if they too little they are hard to debug.
   * Minimizing the amount of data transformations will also help keep granularity manageable.
+* Attempt/strive to reduce the number of steps a system takes to perform an action

 ## Principles